-Docker daemon so that it will be less likely to be killed than other processes
+Docker daemon so that it is less likely to be killed than other processes

 on the system.
 The OOM priority on containers is not adjusted.
 This makes it more

-likely that an individual container will be killed than that the Docker daemon
+likely for an individual container to be killed than for the Docker daemon

-or other system processes will be killed.
+or other system processes to be killed.
 You should not try to circumvent

 these safeguards by manually setting